 A good idea is to employ a couple of tools that integrate well with each other.
-For example, you can go for the best knowledge base tool that works seamlessly with collaboration platforms like Slack and Jira.
+For example, you can go for the best knowledge base software that works seamlessly with collaboration platforms like Slack and Jira.

 This way, your teams will get an all-in-one platform where they can share knowledge, track projects, and stay aligned on tasks.
 With no juggling between platforms, an integrated system of tools saves time and effort, making the process of cross-team communication a lot more easy and fuss-free.

 This is also a great way to steer clear of any miscommunication or information silos, as teams have a centralized platform to keep a close tab on what everyone is up to.